Ethan-Arrowood/undici-fetch/README.md

 ```

 > All mentions of `stream.Readable` or `Readable` in this documentation is referring to the Node.js Stream API [Readable Class](https://nodejs.org/api/stream.html#stream_class_stream_readable)

+Keep in mind that many of these classes were designed to be directly integrated with Undici and thus may not offer the best stand-alone dev experience.
+They follow the fetch spec as close as possible and should not deviate from that spec API.

 ## Default Method: `buildFetch()`